JL-14/winter-survival/README.md

 ### Items list and user choices

 - The twelve items from which the user has to choose five is then presented in table format.
-- Underneath the table the user is asked to choose one of the twelve items as their highest priority item for survival in the given environment, repeated for each of the user's five items of choice.
+- Underneath the table the user is asked to choose one of the twelve items as their highest priority item for survival in the given environment, repeated for each of the five items of choice.
 - When the user has chosen five items, the items are listed back to the user and they are asked to confirm that they are happy with their selection.
 - If they are not happy with what they chose the table of items will be displayed again, and they will be given a second opportunity to select items
 - If they make an incorrect entry (a non-numerical entry, an entry outside the range 1-12, an empty entry, or a duplicate entry of an item already chosen), an error will appear and they will need to choose again.